Yefym707/Game/README.md

 2 is won by bringing both keys and fuel back to the start.
 You can carry at most eight items (supplies and medkits combined).
 Weapons and scenario objectives don't take space.
-Gunfire, engines and molotov blasts leave noise tokens that may attract additional zombies when the round ends.
+Gunfire, engines and molotov blasts leave noise tokens that linger for several rounds and may attract additional zombies when the round ends.
 Each victory in scenario 1 grants +1 max health for future runs.
 Winning scenario 2 awards five double-move tokens that let you move two tiles in a single action on subsequent games.
 All campaign progress is stored in `campaign_save.json`.
 A save file is also written